incognite-lab/Pepper-Controller/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+## Acknowledgement

+The software development was supported by the Technological Agency of the Czech Republic grant No. TL02000362 HUMR - The Use of Humanoid Robot in Promoting Active Ageing in Older Men and Women.